-- Control the direction of the ball.
+Control the direction of the ball.
 Unless you’re performing a reactive volley, you can do your best to control the trajectory and force.
 Consider hitting the ball near, far, left, or right when you volley.

-- Practice taking pace off the ball with volleys that return hard hit shots at you.
+Practice taking pace off the ball with volleys that return hard-hit shots at you.

-Have someone blast shots at you while your at the kitchen line and practice volleys that slow the ball down.

-- When playing doubles, aim any type of volley in between your opponents.
-This forces them make a decision as to who’s ball it is.
+Have someone blast shots at you while you’re at the kitchen line and practice volleys that slow the ball down.
+When playing doubles, aim any type of volley in between your opponents.
+This forces them to decide as to who’s ball it is.
 Indecision usually means a point for you.

-- Know the difference between a light and heavy hit.
+Know the difference between a light and heavy hit.
 Heavy hits launch the ball far, whereas a light hit will keep your opponent close to the net.
 However, light hits open the possibility of a catch or roll volley, so stay prepared for everything.

 Quick Tip: Good shoes can help you plant your feet without injury.
 Click here for my absolute favorite pickleball shoe!

 What Is A Volley In Pickleball – Conclusion